Culture of West Bengal

 The culture of West Bengal is an Indian culture which has its roots in Bengali literature, music, fine arts, drama and cinema.
+It is intertwined with the culture of the Bengal region of the Indian subcontinent.
 Different geographic regions of West Bengal have subtle as well as more pronounced variations between each other, with Darjeeling Himalayan hill region and Duars showing particularly different socio-cultural aspects.